Qiskit/qiskit/README.md

 This library is the core component of Qiskit, **Terra**, which contains the building blocks for creating and working with quantum circuits, programs, and algorithms.
-It also contains a compiler that supports for different quantum computers and a common interface for running programs on different quantum computer architectures.
+It also contains a compiler that supports different quantum computers and a common interface for running programs on different quantum computer architectures.

 For more details on how to use Qiskit you can refer to the documentation located here: